 It affects your home

 Not only could bad air quality affect your lungs, it can also affect the workings of your home.
 Indoor air with increased levels of impurities hanging around is more taxing on your home’s HVAC (Heating, Ventilation, Air Conditioning) system.
 Contaminants clog the elements of the blower system and the home’s air filters more quickly, causing your heating and AC system to work harder to keep your family comfortable.
 Your duct system can also become dirty more quickly, leaving you with inefficient airflow.

 It affects your workplace

 Several studies have proven that poor indoor air quality can have a substantial effect on workplace efficiency.
 Not only can it aggravate the symptoms of allergies and asthma, but the pollutants released by copying machines, cleaning supplies, poorly maintained heating and AC equipment, and electrical equipment can cause headaches (even migraines), dripping eyes, and itchy throats.
 While these symptoms may be short-lived, extended exposure to poor indoor air quality (and you’re probably spending at least 40 hours a week in the office) can result in skin inflammation, respiratory illness, and other chronic sicknesses.
 On the more drastic side, radon or asbestos sneaking in through cracked foundations or ceilings can result in cancer and other fatal ailments and an excessive concentration of carbon monoxide can result in sudden death.

 So the next time you hear the phrase indoor air quality, listen intently because it could be crucial for your health and for your home.
-If you don’t know if your home’s indoor air quality is good or bad, call Aramendia Plumbing, Heating and Air, A Service Experts Company for a complimentary in-home analysis and we’ll determine your indoor air quality levels and go over whole-home air cleaning options with you.
+If you don’t know if your home’s indoor air quality is good or bad, call Aramendia Plumbing, Heating and Air for a complimentary in-home analysis and we’ll determine your indoor air quality levels and go over whole-home air cleaning options with you.